Aliases for RDH5 Gene

-RDH5 (Retinol Dehydrogenase 5 (11-Cis/9-Cis)) is a Protein Coding gene.
-Diseases associated with RDH5 include rdh5-related fundus albipunctatus and fundus albipunctatus.
-Among its related pathways are Signaling by GPCR and Visual Cycle in Retinal Rods.
+RDH5 (Retinol Dehydrogenase 5) is a Protein Coding gene.
+Diseases associated with RDH5 include fundus albipunctatus and rdh5-related fundus albipunctatus.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include oxidoreductase activity and retinol dehydrogenase activity.
 An important paralog of this gene is HSD11B2.

 UniProtKB/Swiss-Prot for RDH5 Gene